Cluxewe Resort – Port McNeil, BC

-We were able to get an ocean front site, which was our top priority!
+- An ocean front site which was our top priority!

 Bonus items the resort offered

 - A restaurant on site if we got tired of barbecuing and dishes.